 Pricing

-Google Workspace subscription starts at $6 per user per month
+- Google Workspace pricing starts at $4.7 per user per month (billed annually).

 Integrations